Working out from home now and curious about must have equipment for a home gym? Get started with my 10 Home Gym Must Haves!

 I swear by exercise videos.
 They have come a long way since Jazzercise, and there are many that provide really effective workouts.
-I’ve been a fan of Jillian Micheals and Bob Harper for years, but I also have some great Rodney Yee yoga DVD’s.
+They are one of 10 home gym must haves... for sure!

-A jump rope is pretty self explanatory, but it’s a fast, safe and inexpensive way to get some cardio in if you don’t have the larger cardio equipment.
+A jump rope is pretty self-explanatory, but it's a fast, safe and inexpensive way to get some cardio in if you don't have the larger cardio equipment.
 Plus it can bring out your inner kid!

-I’d venture to say a foam roller is a nessesity for the home gym, especially if you are a runner.
+I'd venture to say a foam roller is a necessity for the home gym, especially if you are a runner.

-Use them to strengthen your ankles, add resistance to side walks or even make leg lifts more effective.
-They literally fit in that small pouch, so if you are short on space, this this is a great addition for limited for small space.
+Use them to strengthen your ankles, add resistance moves or even make leg lifts more effective.
+They literally fit in that small pouch, so if you are short on space, this is a great addition for limited for small space.

 I know when you think step, you might be thinking cheesy 80's workout...
 BUT these tools can be great additions to the home gym!
 Use it as a way to increase your calorie burn with strength exercise and a simple cardio alternative.